aimonlabs/aimon-python-sdk/README.md

 # 🎉**Welcome to AIMon Rely**

 AIMon Rely helps developers build, ship, and monitor LLM Apps more confidently and reliably with its state-of-the-art, multi-model system for detecting LLM quality issues.
 It helps seamlessly with both offline evaluations and continuous production monitoring.
-AIMon Rely offers fast, reliable, and cost-effective hallucination detection and related metrics.
+AIMon Rely offers fast, reliable, and cost-effective hallucination detection.
 It also supports other important quality metrics such as completeness, conciseness, and toxicity.
 Read our [blog post](https://aimon.ai/blogs/introducing-rely) for more details.

 ✨ **Join our community on [Slack](https://join.slack.com/t/generativeair/shared_invite/zt-2jab62lsj-xM9a_s~Qweu8lf3YS2cANg)**